 Are you currently taking prescription medications?
 Make sure you have enough medication to get you through your time away from home.
 If you have family traveling together, include a list of everyone’s medications, dosage and schedules in your bag.
 If you’re flying to your destination and are taking your prescriptions in a carry-on, keep them in an easily accessible location in case a TSA agent needs to examine them.

-Make sure you get preventive care before you head out to travel for the holidays.
-Like your annual check-up—which with most Medicare plans is included at no additional cost to you.
+Make sure you get preventive care before you head out to travel.
+Like your annual check-up—which is included in most Medicare plans at no additional cost to you.
 For example, Priority Health Medicare Advantage members have a summary of many types of preventive care and screenings available as part of their plan.

 Get your flu shot for the season before you hit the road.
 Remember that if you think it’s too late to get your shot in December, it’s not.
 Don’t skip getting one altogether since vaccination can still help you as long as flu viruses are going around.
 With the season being so long and unpredictable, flu viruses can still be spreading around as late as May.

-Don’t let sickness, injury or other travel emergencies get in the way of your holiday festivities.
-Check with your family doctor or primary care provider and your Medicare plan provider about services available to you that can make holiday travel a breeze for you and your loved ones.
+Don’t let sickness, injury or other travel emergencies make travelling more complicated.
+Check with your family doctor or primary care provider and your Medicare plan provider about services available to you that can make receiving care while travelling a breeze.